-GRIEVANCE PROCEDURE: When a student or parent/legal guardian is not satisfied with the result of a discipline decision, he/she may make an appointment with the school Principal to review the case.
+GRIEVANCE PROCEDURE: When a student or parent/legal guardian is not satisfied with the result of a discipline decision, he/she may make an appointment with the Principal to review the case.
 The meeting will be scheduled as soon as possible, but no more than ten days after the request is made.
-If closure is not reached, a written request for a hearing may be submitted to both the District Principal and the Executive Director.
-A meeting with the District Principal and the Executive Director will be scheduled within ten days of the receipt of the written request.
+If closure is not reached, a written request for a hearing may be submitted to the Executive Director.
+A meeting with the Executive Director will be scheduled within ten days of the receipt of the written request.
 A final course of action, following all of the preceding steps, is to submit a written request for a hearing with the Board of Directors.
 The request will be honored at the next regularly scheduled Board meeting.